The Ultimate Guide to Finding the Best Therapists in NYC

 At the end of the initial call, think about whether you want to set up an initial appointment.
 Be honest with yourself and the therapist: If after the call you don’t think he or she is the right fit, you can say so.

 If you’re not sure, you can say, “I’m considering a few options, but can I get back to you by phone or email?”
-Just make sure to follow up and let him or her know your decision!
+Just make sure to follow up and let them know your decision!

 How do you assess fit after the first few sessions?